Joachim Adukor

-Joachim Adukor (born 2 May 1993) is a professional footballer who plays as a central midfielder for Kazakhstan Premier League club FC Aktobe.
+Joachim Adukor (born 2 May 1993) is a professional footballer who plays as a central midfielder for Maltese Premier League club Sliema Wanderers.
 Born in Ghana, he plays for the Liberia national team.

 Club career

 Adukor plays as a central midfielder.
 He previously played for Gefle in the Swedish Allsvenskan, for Trofense in the Portuguese Segunda Liga, Béziers in France and OFI Crete in the Football League Greece.

 On 15 August 2017, Adukor signed with Bosnian Premier League club Sarajevo.
 In the 2018–19 season, Adukor won the double with Sarajevo, winning both the Bosnian Premier League and the Bosnian Cup.
 He left Sarajevo in June 2019 after his contract with the club expired.

 Shortly after leaving Sarajevo, on 1 July 2019, Adukor signed a contract with Hungarian Nemzeti Bajnokság I club Diósgyőri.
 Only one year later, on 8 September 2020, he came back to Sarajevo, signing a two-year contract.
 Adukor played his first game for Sarajevo since his return in a cup match against Radnički Lukavac on 13 October 2020.